 So what exactly is apple butter?

-It looks like applesauce but it’s so sweet, that you don’t want to eat a whole ton.
-Instead you spread it on things like english muffins, toast, PUMPKIN BREAD, and muffins.
+It looks like applesauce but it’s sweet, thick and so smooth.
+Spread it on things like English muffins, toast, pumpkin bread, and muffins.

 It’s a wonderful fall substitute for jelly and jams and I haven’t met one person who didn’t love receiving a homemade jar of apple butter along with some other fall goodies like chai mixes or pumpkin muffins.